amitjain0626-Vyapr/vyapr-site/README.md

 # vyapr-site
-Vyapr.com is a platform to help India's solopreneurs launch their digital identity in under 10 minutes.
-This repository hosts the public website and microsite builder infrastructure for Vyapr.
-Starting with Dentists as the first category.
+Platform to launch digital microsites for India's solopreneurs.
+Starting with dentists.
+Built with Next.js + Vercel + TailwindCSS.